Ah, the romance of the travel writer’s life!

-Of course, anyone who has done freelance travel writing will know that the scenario above is somewhat of an exaggeration.
+Anyone who has done freelance travel writing will know this scenario is an exaggeration.
 Okay, fine, it’s closer to complete fabrication!

-Travel writing has an aura of romance that is hard to dispel when I tell people what I do for a living.
+Travel writing has an aura of romance that is hard to dispel.
 We love boasting about the best things that happen on our travels - luxurious resorts, spa treatments, gourmet meals, exotic adventures, and so on.

 First, you need to be aware of some of the heartbreaks so that you can decide if the travel writer’s life is for you.

-Although I’ve been very lucky and get paid (eventually), I’m still owed a couple thousand dollars by a crooked e-zine editor.
-I doubt if I’ll ever see that money.
+Although I’ve been very lucky and get paid (eventually), I’m still owed a couple thousand dollars by one crooked e-zine editor.
+I'm sure I’ll never see that money.

 Once I received a long overdue payment from a magazine, and it went bust soon after.
 Sometimes there’s some justice.
 At least I got my money.
 And in their final issue I found a story idea that earned me a nice profit in a rival magazine.
 Oh, the irony.

-Once I had an editor send a snarky, condescending reply to my query letter.
-I’m not talking about a usual rejection letter here - I don’t mind those.
-These were unwarranted and personal comments - a reply that can only be described as unprofessional.
+I’m not talking about a usual rejection letter here - those are fine.
+What I'm talking about are unwarranted and personal comments - a reply that can only be described as unprofessional.